meghorikawa/AIEDproject/README.md

 # AIEDproject
-Our final project for winter '24 seminar of Education system design with AI
+Our final project for winter '24 seminar of Education system design with AI.